NSW national parks not only provide areas for social and recreational use, they also preserve biodiversity, heritage sites and Aboriginal culture.

 NSW national parks' karst environments are among the oldest and most complex in the world.
 The exposed rock, geological features, and decorative caves of NSW's extensive karst systems make up some of the most inspiring landscapes in NSW national parks.

-There are over 850 national parks and reserves in NSW.
+There are more than 870 national parks and reserves in NSW.
 Find out about the main types of protected areas in NSW.

 NSW National Parks and Wildlife Service manages, protects and acquires land for conservation to maintain biodiversity across its broad range of ecosystems.